 Driving on Skye in Winter

 The Isle of Skye is known for its epic driving and plenty come to the island just to road trip the Trotternish Loop.
-Although these single track roads can be challenging for international visitors year-round, winter on Skye presents new obstacles.
+Although these single-track roads can be challenging for international visitors year-round, winter on Skye presents new obstacles.

 Grit will often be left alongside rural roads in case of bad weather but this is not guaranteed.
 Furthermore, you will need to hope that the grit has not already been used during a previous cold snap.

-All of the money generated through car park fees is put back into maintaining local facilities (for example toilets at the Fairy Pools and Old Man of Storr car parks) and the hiking trails themselves.
+The cost for the car park at the Fairy Pools and the Old Man of Storr costs £5 per visit and there is also a car park at the Fairy Glen.
+All of the money generated through car park fees is put back into maintaining local facilities (for example, the toilets at the Fairy Pools and Old Man of Storr).

-Winter Hiking Conditions on the Isle of Skye
+Winter Wildlife on the Isle of Skye

 The best thing about any kind of hike on Skye in winter is that the trails are practically empty.
 Just before Christmas, I did the entirety of the Quiraing loop walk and met just a handful of other people.
 This is a world apart from the bustling crowds you can expect to see in the summer!